etujnr/Tableau_data/README.md

 # Tableau_data
-Dataset you can use to created visualizations on Tableau
+Dataset you can use to create visualizations on Tableau